Water Damage

 Data from Angi.com

 The cost per square foot for water damage repair ranges from $3.75 for clean water damage to $7 for black water damage.
-Mold remediation and removal cost an average of $2,200, but depending on the surface, material, and water or moisture levels.
-Fungal growth can begin within 24 to 48 hours, leading to potentially higher hundreds of dollars costs.
+Mold remediation and removal cost an average of $2,200, depending on the surface, material, and water or moisture levels.
+Fungal growth can begin within 24 to 48 hours, potentially costing hundreds of dollars.

 Preventing Water Damage